 Under the Birch tree specialists try their best to accommodate all our Families requests...

 Now on Instagram!
 Follow for a picture story

 Birth, home education, kid stuff, healthy lifestyle, family life, home reno, organic gardening, craft and more! @underthebirchtree_ #underthebirchtree #samanthabirch

 Modern women are following in the footsteps of our ancestors and reaping the Postpartum health benefits from their placentas.

-There are many ways to consume your placenta to benefit your postpartum, with both dry methods of encapsulation being the most popular.
+There are many ways to consume your placenta to enhance your postpartum, with the dry methods of encapsulation being the most popular.

-Under the Birch Tree offers all methods of encapsulation,
+Under the Birch Tree offers various methods of encapsulation.

 Fresh placenta capsules are the most beneficial way to consume the placenta, the only method to access your stem cells!